agude/agude.github.io/_posts/2017-08-09-lab41_matching_cars_with_siamese_networks.md

 arrangement achieved the best results by far, hitting nearly 93% accuracy on our test set.

-A cartoon of our Siamese network architecture.
-The two convolutional blocks (CNN) output vectors which are joined together and then passed through a set of fully connected (FC) layers for classification.

 {% capture image_1 %} {{ file_dir }}/siamese_network.png {% endcapture %}
 {% include figure.html
   url=image_1